 The Committee believes that the use of RSUs and PRSUs as part of the Company's equity compensation program is consistent with current market practices, provides a greater opportunity for executives to build share ownership in the Company, provides an incentive for executives to remain with the Company and provides an equity vehicle that allows DENTSPLY to attract, motivate and retain the employee talent considered critical for achieving the Company's goals.
-Currently, RSUs vest after three (3) years (and, for certain executive officers including the CEO, on the accomplishment of certain performance requirements), and PRSUs vest after three (3) years, provided that a one (1) year performance objective is met.
+Currently, RSUs cliff vest after three (3) years (and, for certain executive officers including the CEO, on the accomplishment of certain performance requirements), and PRSUs cliff vest after three (3) years, provided that a one (1) year performance objective is met.
 With respect to the PRSUs awarded to the NEOs, the Committee established a performance requirement based on one year adjusted earnings per share growth.
 For Messrs.
 Wise and Clark, in addition to time based vesting, the RSUs included a performance requirement regarding the aggregate net income of the Company over the three year vesting period.

-Guidelines for the size and type of awards are developed based upon, among other factors, the Committee's review of the Peer Group data, input from Cook, shares available for grant under the Equity Incentive Plan, the executive's position in the Company, his or her contributions to the Company's objectives, and total direct compensation, as compared to the Peer Groups.
+Guidelines for the size and type of awards are developed based upon, among other factors, the Committee's review of the Peer Group data, input from Exequity, shares available for grant under the Equity Incentive Plan, the executive's position in the Company, his or her contributions to the Company's objectives, and total direct compensation, as compared to the Peer Groups.
 Equity awards comprise a larger portion of the senior executives' compensation to more closely align the compensation and interests of the senior executives with that of stockholders.
 The Committee also takes into consideration the Company's performance against its business and financial objectives and its strategic plan, and individual performance, as well as the allocation of overall share usage under the Company's equity incentive plan.

-Equity grants made to the CEO in February 2012 were allocated such that 40% of the annualized expected value of total equity incentive compensation granted in 2012 would consist of stock options, while 20% would consist of RSUs and 40% would consist of PRSUs.
-For NEOs other than the CEO, equity grants made in February 2012 were allocated such that 40% of the annualized expected value of total equity incentives granted in 2012 would consist of stock options, while 40% would consist of RSUs and 20% would consist of PRSUs.
-As noted above in the section titled Important Note Regarding Equity Grant Practices and Changes in 2010/2011, the split between stock options, RSUs and PRSUs was based both on comparisons to the market and the overall risk/reward tradeoff.
+In 2012, the Committee increased the portion of the CEO's equity incentive compensation that consists of PRSUs, and decreased the portion that consists of stock options.
+This change was carried over in 2013.
+Equity grants made to the CEO in February 2013 were allocated such that 30% of the annualized expected value of total equity incentive compensation granted in 2013 would consist of stock options, while 20% would consist of RSUs and 50% would consist of PRSUs.
+For NEOs other than the CEO, equity grants made in February 2013 were allocated such that 30% of the annualized expected value of total equity incentives granted in 2013 would consist of PRSUs.
+For NEOs other than the CEO, equity grants made in February 2013 were allocated such that 30% of the annualized expected value of total equity incentives granted in 2013 would consist of PRSUs.
+The split between stock options, RSUs and PRSUs was based both on comparisons to the market and the overall risk/reward tradeoff.
 As the Peer Group data varies somewhat by position, the Committee generally targets the equity incentive compensation at or near the median of the Peer Groups at target performance, with an opportunity for incentive compensation to exceed the median if performance is above target.
 Typically the maximum incentive opportunity (assuming performance exceeds target and meets the maximum targets in the plan) is in the range of the 50th to 65th percentile of the Peer Groups.